HashInfinity/TIM/README.md

 * User registrations for Student and Teacher
 * User login, and viewing posts
 * Add post for Teachers
-* Attch images and files with posts
+* Attach images and files with posts
 * View and download attachments
 * Filter posts by category and teacher who posted them